 You control an outsourced team and negotiate adjustments, changes, and budget.

 Once you’ve switched to actual outsourcing, the highest priority is to make sure it works fine and reaches the appropriate quality level.
-In addition to analyzing metrics outlined in SLA, gather feedback from your end users with the help of surveys embedded in applications or sent via email.
+In addition to analyzing metrics outlined in SLA, gather feedback from your end-users with the help of surveys embedded in applications or sent via email.
 For external applications, you may also monitor users’ comments on Facebook, Twitter, and other social media platforms.

 If the results are not satisfactory, find out whether it’s due to bad service quality or inappropriate service planning and responsibilities allocation and proceed with corrective measures accordingly.
 You can strengthen control over the outsourcing vendor or revise the reporting procedure.
-If these measures haven’t solved the problem, get third-party assessment and renegotiate SLA or switch the vendor.
+If these measures haven’t solved the problem, get a third-party assessment and renegotiate SLA or switch the vendor.